zulip/zulip/docs/prod-requirements.md

 #### Operating System

-Ubuntu 14.04 Trusty and Ubuntu 16.04 Xenial are supported for running Zulip in production.
+Ubuntu 16.04 Xenial and Ubuntu 14.04 Trusty are supported for running Zulip in production.
 64-bit is recommended.
+We recommend Xenial if you have a choice, since 14.04 is approaching end-of-life and you'll save yourself the work of upgrading in a few months.

 #### Hardware Specifications